1998 Comfrey–St. Peter tornado outbreak: St. Peter, Minnesota

 At 5:18 pm, the same supercell produced another large tornado 2 mi to the east of Nicollet.
 As the tornado moved to the east, a six-year-old boy was killed when the vehicle his family was riding in was overtaken by the tornado.
 At 5:30 pm the F3 tornado hit St. Peter, a town of about 10,000 people located in eastern Nicollet County, and inflicted severe damage on much of the town.
 Gustavus Adolphus College, which sits on top of a hill on the west side of St. Peter, sustained heavy damage after taking a direct hit from the twister.
 About 80% percent of the windows on the campus were shattered, and most of the major buildings on campus sustained damage.

 The chapel spire—a campus landmark—was snapped in half.
 The admissions office was destroyed, as was Johnson Hall, a small dormitory.
 The Lund Center for Physical Education and Health lost part of its roof, as did the tennis center.
 The football press box was blown from the top of the stadium bleachers, and the baseball dugouts were damaged.
 The tornado also uprooted more than 1000 trees, almost completely denuding the campus.
 Gustavus was on spring break at the time the tornado hit, so the campus was virtually vacant of students and there were no serious injuries or fatalities reported.

+A house near St. Peter removed from its foundation.

 As the tornado continued through St. Peter it caused more damage and destruction.
 St. Peter's Catholic Church and St. Peter Evangelical Lutheran Church were destroyed, as was the Arts and Heritage Center.
 The hospital was severely damaged and the library was hit, resulting in a loss of 25% of its books.
 Officials estimated 500 homes in St. Peter were destroyed, 1700 more were damaged and over 17,000 trees were lost.
 Many of the homes and trees that were destroyed in St. Peter were more than a century old.
 Debris from St. Peter that was sucked into the tornado fell back down to earth as far as Rice Lake, Wisconsin, over 130 mi away.
 In addition to the damage in St. Peter, the tornado also damaged or destroyed 60 homes and caused $6.5 million in damage in rural areas.
 All together this tornado was on the ground for 18 mi and inflicted $120 million in damage.